Cross-Gramian-Based Combined State and Parameter Reduction for Large-Scale Control Systems: Combined State and Parameter Reduction

 Next, a combined reduction of state and parameter space is introduced.
-Observability of the states is encoded in this augmented observability gramian, too; it can be extracted as the upper-left $n \times n$ matrix from $\breve{W}_O$.
-Using the identifiability gramian based parameter reduction, the parameter space of the system is reduced.
-Then, after computation of a controllability gramian $W_C$, the state space is reduced by balanced truncation\footnote{Balanced Truncation also provides truncated projection matrices $U_1$ and $V_1$, see \cite{keil03} }.
+With the identifiability gramian-based parameter reduction, first, the parameter space of the system is reduced.
+The observability of the states is encoded in the augmented observability gramian, too; it can be extracted as the upper-left $n \times n$ matrix from $\breve{W}_O$.
+Then, after computation of a controllability gramian $W_C$, the state space is reduced by balanced truncation\footnote{Balanced truncation provides two-sided truncated projection matrices $U_1$ and $V_1$; see \cite{keil03} }.
 This results in an observability-based combined state and parameter reduction:

-Similarly, a controllability based combined reduction can be achieved by a parameter reduction using the sensitivity gramian for additively partitioned systems:
+Similarly, a controllability-based combined reduction can be achieved by a parameter reduction using the sensitivity gramian from \cite{himpe13a} for additive partitionable systems:

-from \cite{himpe13a}, which is based on \cite{sun06a} and \cite{sun06b} and treats the parameters as additional inputs.
+which is based on \cite{sun06a} and \cite{sun06b} and treats the parameters as additional inputs.
 By the sensitivity gramian, controllability information on the parameters is provided, that also allows a parameter reduction; again by a singular value decomposition of $W_S$.
 Since an approximate controllability gramian $W_C$ is also computed in the process (\ref{ws}), after computation of an observability gramian $W_O$, the parameter reduced system is reduced in states by balanced truncation.
 This results in a controllability-based combined state and parameter reduction.
 The controllability-based combined reduced order model has the same form as the observability-based reduced model (\ref{cr}).